 Trauma-informed care recognizes and responds to the signs, symptoms, and risks of trauma to better support the health needs of patients who have experienced ACEs and toxic stress.

 Early identification and intervention are key to ameliorating the impacts of toxic stress and reducing the risk of negative health and social outcomes.
-The ACEs Screening Clinical Algorithm helps a provider assess a patient’s risk of a toxic stress physiology, and how to incorporate ACEs screening results into clinical care and follow-up plans.
+The ACE Screening Clinical Algorithm helps a provider assess a patient’s risk of a toxic stress physiology, and how to incorporate ACE screening results into clinical care and follow-up plans.